-Country Existence of local government Powers of local government Funding arrangements Electoral arrangements Spain (p.
-16) Constitution of 1978 (rev. 2011) Part VIII, chapter 2: Territorial Organization of the State Section 137: the territory is divided into municipalities, provinces and autonomous communities.
-Powers not constitutionally specified-dependent upon laws enacted at national or autonomous community level.
-Section 142: local-government will be financed by means of their own taxation, and by revenue sharing from national taxes and taxes raised by autonomous communities.
-Section 140: government and administration are performed by town councils composed of mayors and councillors. - Councillors are elected through universal, equal, free, direct and suffrage. - Mayors are elected by councillors or residents.
-Further provisions about local elections shall be established by law.
-Tunisia Constitution of 2014 Title 7: Local Government Article 131: local government is composed of municipalities, districts and regions.
-Laws can provide for the creation of other types of local authorities.
-Article 134: local government has its own powers, shared powers with the central authority and delegated powers from the central government.
-Joint and delegated powers are distributed according to the principle of subsidiarity.
-Local governments' own powers are regulatory powers.
-Article 135: the financial system will be regulated by law.
-However, local governments have both their own resources and resources provided by the central authority according to the principle of proportionality.
-The creation or transfer of powers through the central government will be accompanied by the corresponding resources.
-Article 133: the Constitution differentiates between municipal, regional and district councils.
-The first two are elected through general, free, direct, secret, fair and transparent elections, while the latter are elected by members of the first two councils.
-Article 139: the participation of citizens and civil society is guaranteed concerning development programmes and land- use planning.
+Country Existence of local government Powers of local government Funding arrangements Electoral arrangements Spain 1978 Constitution (revised 2011) Section 137: The territory is divided into municipalities, provinces and autonomous communities Powers not constitutionally specified- dependent on laws enacted at national or autonomous community level Section 142: Local government will be financed by means of their own taxation, and by revenue sharing from national taxes and taxes raised by autonomous communities Section 140: Government and administration performed by town councils composed of mayors and councillors.
+Councillors are elected through universal, equal, free, direct and suffrage; mayors are elected by councillors or residents Further provisions about local elections shall be established by law Tunisia 2014 Constitution Article 131: Local government is composed of municipalities, districts and regions Laws can provide for the creation of other types of local authorities Article 134: Local government has its own powers, shared powers with the central authority and delegated powers from the central government Joint and delegated powers are distributed according to the principle of subsidiarity Local governments' own powers are regulatory powers Article 135: The financial system will be regulated by law However, local governments have both their own resources and resources provided by the central authority according to the principle of proportionality The creation or transfer of powers through the central government will be accompanied by the corresponding resources.
+Article 133: Constitution differentiates between municipal and regional councils (elected through general, free, direct, secret, fair and transparent elections) and district councils (elected by members of municipal and regional councils) Article 139: The participation of citizens and civil society is guaranteed concerning development programmes and land-use planning